.flowconfig [options]

 for details about the transform.

-The default value is automatic
+The default value is classic

 .